1970

 Note: A silent private film exists.

-700929A 29th September: Rome, Italy, Palazzo Dello Sport, incl.
+700929A 29th September: Rome, Italy, Palazzo dello Sport, incl.

-(Jumping Jack Flash/Roll Over Beethoven/Sympathy For The Devil/Stray Cat
+(Jumpin' Jack Flash/Roll Over Beethoven/Sympathy For The Devil/Stray Cat

 Blues/Love In Vain/Dead Flowers/Midnight Rambler/Live With Me/ Let It